Stair Calculator

 Understanding Stair Terminology

 Total Rise: The total vertical distance from the finish floor below to the finish floor above.
+This is the most critical measurement as it determines how many steps your staircase will need.
+Always measure from finished floor to finished floor, not from subfloor to subfloor.

 US Building Code Guidelines (IRC)

 - Maximum Riser Height: 7.75 inches (196 mm).
+This ensures stairs are not too steep to climb safely.

 - Minimum Tread Depth: 10 inches (254 mm).
+This provides adequate foot placement area for safe descent.

 - Minimum Stair Width: 36 inches (914 mm).
+This allows for comfortable passage and furniture moving.

 - Minimum Headroom: 6 feet 8 inches (80 inches / 2032 mm).
+This prevents head injuries during use.

 The Comfort Formula

 Beyond code compliance, a comfortable stair follows a rule of thumb known as the "Rule of 25" or the "17-18 Rule".
+This formula has been used by stair builders for centuries to create stairs that feel natural to walk on.

 Rise + Run = 17 to 18 inches.